-It is my honor to serve as your State Representative for Manchester Ward 10 (Hillsborough County District 17).
+It is an honor to serve my second term as your State Representative for Manchester Ward 10 (Hillsborough County District 17).
 I am committed to working for you in the State Legislature, and helping to ensure that New Hampshire remains the best place to live in the country.
 State government is still a place where we can come together and work to address the issues of the day; established by We The People, our government is a vehicle for ensuring that our rights are protected, our quality of life is maintained, and everyone has the opportunity to succeed.
 Our system works best when people are involved; I encourage you to let me know how you feel about issues that arise in the Granite State, how I might better serve Ward 10, and how I can help you participate in government yourself.
 Even just attending a committee hearing can give citizens a powerful voice to help shape policy.